voyd-lang/voyd/reference/types/overview.md

 # Types Overview

-The Void type system is structural at its core and supports nominal types through the use of objects and traits.
+The Voyd type system is structural at its core and supports nominal types through the use of objects and traits.

 - [Types Overview](#types-overview)